-But for this repair to occur, your body energy and resources cannot be overly consumed by other stuff.
+However, for this repair to occur, your body’s energy and resources cannot be overly consumed by other stuff.
 When you’re awake, just staying in this state is demanding and therefore dampens the repair and recovery of your muscle fibres.
-It’s when you sleep, especially in Deep Sleep, when most other bodily processes slow down to a minimum, where the real recovery and repair work can happen.
+It’s when you sleep, especially in Deep Sleep, most other bodily processes slow down to a minimum, this is where the real recovery and repair work can happen.

 I cannot emphasise this enough – if you’re going hell-for-leather in the gym and dialling in your diet, it’s all in vain unless you give your muscles adequate time and energy to fully restore, repair and ultimately grow.